RJDennis/ChebyshevApprox.jl/README.md

 w = chebyshev_weights_threaded(cheby)
 ```

 As earlier, these functions can be used to compute weights for either tensor-product polynomials or complete polynomials.
-Threaded versions are also provided for the case where the nodes are Chebyshev-extrema, such as:
+Threaded versions are also provided for the cases where the nodes are Chebyshev-extrema and Chebyshev-extended-roots, such as:

 ```
 w = chebyshev_weights_extrema_threaded(y,nodes,order,domain)
+w = chebyshev_weights_extended_threaded(y,nodes,order,domain)
 ```

 Summary